 Gold ETFs and mutual Funds

 Gold exchange-traded funds (ETFs) and mutual funds might be the easiest way for somebody who already has a retirement or brokerage account to invest in gold.
-These instruments, which hold gold-backed assets, operate in a transparent and liquid market.
-You don’t have to invest a lot to get started, thanks to the ubiquity of online trading apps that offer commission-free trading and fractional shares, which let you invest in “slices” of shares for as little as $1.
+These instruments operate in a transparent and liquid market.
+You don’t have to invest a lot to get started thanks to the ubiquity of online trading apps that offer commission-free trading and fractional shares, which let you invest in “slices” of shares often for as little as $1.

 How to invest in gold ETFs and mutual funds

-Investing in gold mutual funds and ETFs is similar to investing in other mutual funds and ETFs that capture an index or an industry sector, like technology.
+Investing in gold mutual funds and ETFs is similar to investing in other mutual funds and ETFs that mirror an index or are composed of a group of stocks operating in a market sector like energy.

-You can buy gold ETFs and mutual funds through major brokerage firms and trading apps.
-Take advantage of the research on fund performance that brokerage companies offer for educational purposes and study your options before buying.
-Look for low expense ratios — the fee you pay for fund management — when you evaluate the holdings and performances.
+You can buy shares of gold ETFs and mutual funds through major brokerage firms and trading apps that allow you to take advantage of research tools, track funds' historical performances and gain access to educational resources so you can research your options before buying.
+Look for low expense ratios — the fee you pay for fund management, marketing and administration — when you evaluate the holdings and performances.

 Pros and cons

-The biggest benefit of gold-backed funds is their convenience: It’s easy to buy them with an ordinary brokerage account, and you might even be able to buy some gold ETFs or mutual funds through a retirement account, depending on your investment company.
-If you buy into a fund that holds stocks of gold companies, you may get some diversification because you’re holding the stock of multiple companies instead of just one.
+The biggest benefit of gold ETFs and mutual funds is their convenience: It’s easy to buy and sell them with an ordinary brokerage account, and you can usually buy them through a retirement account.
+If you buy into a fund that holds stocks of gold companies, you may get some diversification because you’re holding a basket of stocks instead of just one.

 Be wary of leveraged gold funds, though.
-These rely on complex financial trades and aren’t well-suited for newer investors because they can multiply your losses as well as potential gains.
+These rely on complex financial derivatives and aren’t well-suited for newer investors because they can magnify your losses as well as potential gains in a short amount of time.

-Both ETFs and mutual funds charge fees, but those of ETFs tend to be lower.
+Both ETFs and mutual funds charge fees, but those charged by ETFs tend to be lower.

 Physical gold

-For novice investors, buying gold bullion bars or collectible coins might be appealing since you can see and touch your investments, as opposed to other assets like stocks and bonds.
+For novice investors, buying gold bars or coins might be appealing since you can see and touch your investments, as opposed to other assets like stocks and bonds.

 But there’s also a learning curve when it comes to buying actual gold as an investment.
 You should acquaint yourself with how precious metals are traded and priced before you take the plunge.